 construct moral virtues, meanings, and institutions in variable ways by relying to varying degrees, on five innate psychological systems.
 Each system produces fast, automatic gut-reactions of like and dislike when certain patterns are received in the social world, which in turn guide judgments of right and wrong.
 (Koleva, Graham, Iyer, Ditto, & Haidt, 2012, p.
 185)

-According to MFT, human beings are innately equipped with five kinds of moral taste receptors as a result of group evolution.
+According to MFT, human beings are innately equipped with five pairs (ten dimension) of moral taste receptors as a result of group evolution.
 Some people are more sensitive or obtuse to one or more of these five innate systems.
 For example, one with a liberal perspective is more sensitive to care/harm, fairness/cheating and very obtuse to loyalty/betrayal, authority/subversion, and sanctity/degradation, while conservatives have even sensitivity across all five kinds of moral tastes (Graham et al., 2013; Haidt, 2012; Haidt & Graham, 2007; Haidt & Joseph, 2004).

 Moral foundation plays a very important role in the formation of public opinions such as political attitudes and appeals to public’s sensitive moral foundations could lead to very efficient communication.
 Koleva et al. (2012) found that endorsement of the five moral foundations underpin “culture war [such as abortion, gun control, death penalty, and similar controversial issues] attitudes” and “[could predict] judgments about these issues over and above ideology, age, gender, religious attendance, and interest in politics” (p.
 184).
-Fernades (2020) discovered that liberals and conservatives’ engagement in consumer political actions are influenced by their unique moral sensitivities in each dimension: liberals are influenced mainly by care and fairness moral concerns while conservatives are influenced mainly by loyalty, authority, and sanctity moral concerns.
+Fernades (2020) discovered that liberals and conservatives’ engagement in consumer political actions are influenced by their unique moral sensitivities in each dimension: liberals are influenced mainly by care/harm and fairness/cheating moral concerns while conservatives are influenced mainly by loyalty/betrayal, authority/subversion, and sanctity/degradation moral concerns.
 Hoover et at.
 (2018) claimed “consistent positive associations between moral care and loyalty framing [of social media messages] the with donation sentiment and donation motivation” (p.
 1).
 In sum, addressing audience’s sensitive moral foundations could result in more efficient communication, but what if a conservative politician has to address some loyalty moral concerns to liberals?
 Those concerns are so important to conservatives whose loyalty moral taste buds are much more well developed and sensitive than liberals’.

 According to Haidt and Graham (2007), liberals may not understand those loyalty moral concerns at all.
 They found that “political liberals have moral intuitions primarily based upon the first two foundations [which are care and fairness], and therefore misunderstand the moral motivations of political conservatives, who generally rely upon all five foundations” (Haidt & Graham, 2007, p.
 98).
 Therefore, liberals and conservatives may not be able to develop thorough issue discussions because they lack the ability to understand each other.
 Implications for the problem of talking past each other instead of to each other may help to explain the lack of real clash and issue discussion (Carlin, 1989, 1992) in presidential debates.